hknutzen/Netspoc/outline.markdown

 {:toc}
 </div>

-# Netspoc: A workflow outline.
+# Netspoc: A workflow outline

-Netspoc is a two pass Network Security Policy Compiler.
+Netspoc is a Network Security Policy Compiler.
 It takes a set of access rules (services) and a given network topology specified in Netspoc policy language and generates access lists and static routes for those routers of the network topology marked to be managed by Netspoc (called managed routers in the following).

-From input, pass 1 generates two files for every managed router: The config template file, containing router configurations excluding ACL information, and the rule file storing those rules of the given service input that affect ACL generation on the particular router.
-In pass 2, ACLs are derived from rule files and included in the config template.
-As ACL generation involves time consuming optimization processes and input modifications usually affect a small selection of managed routers only, pass 2 compares its input with the stored config template and rule files from previous runs, generating new config files only for affected routers and reusing configuration files otherwise.
+Netspoc is a two pass compiler.
+From input, pass 1 generates two files for every managed router: The configuration template file, containing router configurations excluding ACL information, and the rule file storing those rules of the given service input that affect ACL generation on the particular router.
+In pass 2, ACLs are derived from rule files and inserted in the configuration template.
+As ACL generation involves time consuming optimization processes and since input modifications usually affect a small selection of managed routers only, pass 2 tries to reuse configuration files generated from a previous run.
+For this purpose, pass 2 compares its current input with the stored input of the previous run, generating new configuration files only for affected routers and reusing configuration files otherwise.

-To achieve router configurations from a given input, following steps are conducted:
+To generate router configurations from a given input, following steps are conducted:

 **Pass 1**

-1. Parsing network topology and rule set.
+1. Parse network topology and rule set.
-2. Connecting elements of the topology to form a topology graph.
+2. Connect elements of the topology to form a topology graph.
-3. Perform consistency checks on the rule set, transfer rules into a path rules set with (source, destination) pairs.
+3. Perform consistency checks on the rule set, transfer rules into a path rules set with \[source, destination\] pairs.
-4. Finding all paths in the topology graph for every source and destination pair, marking managed routers on the path with the corresponding rules and routing information.
+4. Find all paths in the topology graph for every source and destination pair, marking managed routers on the path with the corresponding rules and routing information.
-5. Converting information collected at managed routers into configuration template and rule files.
+5. Convert information collected at managed routers into configuration template and rule files.

 **Pass 2**

+1. Check, whether reusable configuration files from a previous run exist.
-1. Generate ACLs and write final router configuration files for routers, whose configuration files can not be reused.
+2. Optimize ruleset for routers, whose configuration files an not be reused.
+3. Generate ACLs and write final router configuration files.

 Each of the steps consists of several tasks and operations that will be described below.
 For more detailed information, have a look at the